feelfreelinux/ArduinoLowPower/README.md

 [![Compile Examples status](https://github.com/arduino-libraries/ArduinoLowPower/actions/workflows/compile-examples.yml/badge.svg)](https://github.com/arduino-libraries/ArduinoLowPower/actions/workflows/compile-examples.yml)
 [![Spell Check status](https://github.com/arduino-libraries/ArduinoLowPower/actions/workflows/spell-check.yml/badge.svg)](https://github.com/arduino-libraries/ArduinoLowPower/actions/workflows/spell-check.yml)

+> [!NOTE]
+> This fork contains fixes specific to the ATSAML21 family of microcontrollers, allowing for current draw under 2uA.
+The code has been tested with the [BigDot Arduino core](https://github.com/unixjazz/BigDot), but should work with other Arduino cores.

 This library allows the use of the low power features of the SAMD21 and SAML21 MCUs.
 This means your battery powered projects will have a longer battery life on boards like [MKRZero](https://store.arduino.cc/usa/arduino-mkrzero), [MKR1000](https://www.arduino.cc/en/Main/ArduinoMKR1000) and [MKRFox1200](https://www.arduino.cc/en/Main/ArduinoBoardMKRFox1200).

 For more information about this library please visit us at